What is Document Indexing?

 Methods for document indexing

-Full-text indexes are easily created since the system reads every word of the document and creates an index of each term and its location in the document.
-While they are easier to process, full-text indexes require a generous amount of storage space, which is critical to keep in mind.
+It’s easy to create full-text indexes.
+In this process, the system reads every word of the document and creates an index of each term and its location.
+While they are easier to process, full-text indexes will require a generous amount of storage space.

 In this example, the index references pre-populated data, also known as metadata, to identify a document when searching.
 This is data that describes the document contents and is usually in the form of a summary.
-Metadata is typically used to supplement and enhance the original data.
+Metadata typically supplements and enhances the original data.

-Document indexing makes search and retrieval of documents seamless when applied correctly.
-However, the right indexing method is not one-size fits all.
-Whether documents are indexed by their full text, organized by fields, or supplemented with rich metadata, this choice is what drives the success of the entire system.
+Document indexing makes the search and retrieval of large volumes of documents seamless when applied correctly.
+However, the right indexing method is not one-size-fits-all.
+Whether documents are indexed by their full text, organized by fields, or supplemented with rich metadata, this choice drives the success of the entire system.